ErikaJacobs/Personal-Website/content/project/Excel Python Migration/index.md

 image:
   caption:
   focal_point: Smart
-summary: This project features the migration of hundreds of Excel files with the same format to SQL using Python.
+summary: Migrates hundreds of Excel files with the same format to SQL using Python.
 tags:
 - Python
 - SQL